EDM115/useful-stuff/scripts/Discord on Linux - auto upgrade and auto install BetterDiscord/Discord on Linux - auto upgrade and auto install BetterDiscord.md

 - Auto launches the upgrade script if needed (have to be in the same folder)
 - Detaches the Discord instance from the terminal once done

+> [!NOTE]
-Note : requires to use `sudo` when an upgrade is needed.
+> requires to use `sudo` when an upgrade is needed.
 In such case, needs the user param to be passed

+> [!IMPORTANT]
+> Edit the path to the upgrade script on line 60 to an absolute path, this way you can run the command from any directory

 **Usage :**